Restoring cosmological concordance with early dark energy and massive neutrinos?: Conclusions

 Contrary to initial expectations, our $M_{\nu}$ limits are driven not by the full-shape clustering amplitude (re-absorbed by nuisance parameters), but by shifts in the BAO scale $\theta_{\rm BAO}$.
 As the clustering amplitude plays a minor role, our analysis is not very sensitive to the benefits of the $M_{\nu}$-driven power suppression.
-This motivates exploring the inclusion of WL data or WL-derived priors which, without freeing $M_{\nu}$, appear to strongly disfavor EDE; it will be interesting to study whether freeing $M_{\nu}$ can significantly improve the consistency of EDE with WL measurements, possibly exploiting the $f_{\rm EDE}$-$M_{\nu}$ correlation to maintain a high $H_0$ while raising $M_{\nu}$.
-We will return to these issues in a forthcoming paper, where we will derive new PL-based confidence intervals on $f_{\rm EDE}$, $M_{\nu}$, and $H_0$ using additional datasets.
+One possible avenue for further work would be to explore the inclusion of WL data or WL-derived priors which, without freeing $M_{\nu}$, appear to slightly decrease the value of $f_{\rm EDE}$ and consequently $H_0$~\citep{Herold:2022iib}; it will be interesting to study whether freeing $M_{\nu}$ can improve the consistency of EDE with WL measurements.
+A related recent paper by some of us, which appeared after ours was posted on arXiv, has derived new PL-based confidence intervals on EDE using additional datasets~\citep[including a Gaussian likelihood centered on the $S_8$ of the Dark Energy Survey Year 3 analysis, see][]{Herold:2022iib}.

-Overall we find no evidence that massive neutrinos can help EDE, neither in a Bayesian nor frequentist setting.
-However, as stated above, more detailed studies of EDE cosmologies with high $M_{\nu}$ are warranted, including a similar analysis using WL data (in both a Bayesian and PL framework to check for PVEs).
-In the coming years $\beta$-decay experiments will aim for a model-independent kinematical neutrino mass detection which, combined with future cosmological probes~\citep{SimonsObservatory:2018koc,SimonsObservatory:2019qwx}, will set the stage for further tests of EDE and massive neutrinos.
+In the coming years, $\beta$-decay experiments will aim for a model-independent kinematical neutrino mass detection which, combined with future cosmological probes~\citep{SimonsObservatory:2018koc,SimonsObservatory:2019qwx}, will set the stage for further tests of EDE and massive neutrinos.